johannilsson/viktenavord/README.md

 The Weight of Words analyses the actions taken while a message is being typed.
 These actions is aggregated and translated into a physical weight in grams to represent how heavy a message got during composition.

-The installation allowed visitors to weigh different messages.
-The message were being projected while typed on a scale to create a pressure that caused the digital display of the scale to increase and reveal the weight of the message.
+The installation allowed visitors to type their own text to reveal the weight of it.
+The text were projected while typed on a scale to create a pressure that caused the digital display to increase and show the weight of the message.

 This installation was created during [Art Hack Day](http://arthackday.net/stockholm/) and showed at the flash exhibit at Bonniers Konsthall April 13, 2013.
 During the exhibit over 300 messages got their weight determined.